nealrout/daas_py_api_asset/README.md

 - Asset retrieve update destroy: api for updating or deleting asset records.

 ## Miscellaneous

+### To create new virtual environment
+python -m venv myenv

 ### To activate the virtual environment for this project
 ..\.venv\Scripts\activate